atuttle/Taffy/ReadMe.md

 Taffy has a comprehensive test suite and uses continuous integration to ensure that the code is always usable.
 If you'd like, you can [review the Jenkins build history for Taffy](http://fusiongrokker.com:8080/job/Taffy/).

+## Supported Versions

+* Taffy 1.3.x
+* Taffy 1.2.x

+If you file a bug or ask for support, usually our first question is "What version of Taffy are you using?"
+If it's an older release, we usually ask you to upgrade.
+Officially, we promise to support the current "minor" release and the prior "minor" release.
+When Taffy 2.0 is released, it and the preceding "minor" release (e.g. Taffy 1.4.x, if such a thing were to exist) would be supported.

+Supported versions get priority for bug fixes; and we make no promise to fix bugs filed against "unsupported" versions.
+If your version is supported, and your bug is reproducible and isolatable, we'll do everything within our power to address it.

+If upgrade is not an option in your case, and you still have an isolatable and reproducable bug, [contact me](http://fusiongrokker.com/page/contact-me) to discuss further options.

 ## Documentation

 Documentation is provided via the wiki, and [here's a nice clean index of what's in the wiki][3].